 You can avoid taxes when borrowing against your 401(k) amount.
 The withdrawal limit is the lesser or either $50,000 or 50% of your total assets in the account.
 Since you’re really taking out your own money rather than borrowing funds from a lender, you don’t have to worry about a credit check with a 401(k) loan.
 You also end up paying interest to yourself, not to a bank.

-There are a lot of benefits to accessing a 401(k) loan.
+There are many benefits to accessing a 401(k) loan.
 But if you choose to leave your job or get fired while you’re still in the middle of repaying your 401(k) loan, you’ll be faced with just two options.

 The first is to repay the loan in full.
 How manageable this is for you depends on how much you’ve repaid already and how far into your repayment plan you are.
 It may not be out of the question if you’re close to wrapping up your loan payments.
 You generally get a 60 to 90 day grace period to give you time to make arrangements.